skills/test-with-actions/.github/steps/3-step.md

          get_nth_fibonacci(n)
    ```

-1. Commit the changes and push them.
+1. Commit the changes and push them to GitHub.

 1. Return to the browser and create a pull request.
 Use the following details.